David M. Holtzman: Career and research

 In 1994, Holtzman became an assistant professor at Washington University in St. Louis.
 By 2002, Holtzman was promoted to Associate Professor of Neurology, and by 2003, he was promoted to Full Professor in the Departments of Neurology and Developmental Biology at Washington University.
 In 2003, he also became the Chairman of the Department of Neurology, and in 2015 he became the Scientific Director of the Hope Center for Neurological Disorders.

-Holtzman is currently Professor of Neurology, scientific director of the Hope Center for Neurological Disorders, and associate director of the Knight Alzheimer's Disease Research Center at Washington University School of Medicine.
+Holtzman is currently Professor of Neurology, scientific director of the Hope Center for Neurological Disorders, and director of the Knight Alzheimer's Disease Research Center at Washington University School of Medicine.
 He stepped down from his position as department chairman in 2021.
 The Holtzman Lab is dedicated to exploring the biological mechanisms underlying neurodegeneration.
 Holtzman's work has studied mechanisms by which apoE, amyloid beta, and tau metabolism are implicated in neurodegeneration in the context of Alzheimer's disease.
+The Holtzman lab has also found that in mouse models of tau-mediated neurodegeneration, that apoE, microglia, and T cells play key role in modulating brain damage.
 Holtzman is also a co-founder of C2N Diagnostics, LLC.
 Holtzman and his former trainee, Randall Bateman, developed C2N Diagnostics in 2007 with the goal of increasing the understanding the molecular mechanisms underlying neurological diseases through measurements of concentration and metabolism of CNS-derived biomolecules.